qcalibrate

 This will ensure that the correct constraints are imposed during the conformation search so you don't lose the transition state that you have.

 Another key feature of this input is that you must specify a checkpoint file.
-You can do this wiht a simple line at the start of the file that looks something like this:
+You can do this with a simple line at the start of the file that looks something like this:

 %chk=file_name_ts_conf_search.chk